 Screening Round Requirements

-The first hurdle on your path toward the Hollomon Health Innovation Challenge finals is to submit a winning business summary so your team is selected to be one of the Top Teams who are invited to participate in the final Challenge.
+The first hurdle on your path is to submit a winning 5/7-page business summary, so your team is selected to among the Top Teams and invited to participate to the Hollomon Health Innovation Challenge finals.

 What should be included in the 5-7 page business summary?